university-of-york/uoy-design-patterns/src/pages/21-gallery.md

 ## Galleries

-Galleries use the (media object)[media.html] to create a two-, three- or four-column layout.
+Galleries use the [media object](media.html) to create a two-, three- or four-column layout.
 Simply wrap a `<div class="gallery">` around the group of rows of media objects.

 <script>
 var g1 = { "size": "third", "atoms": {